Patriots Destroy a Village and its Families

 Look into the field to the west, between the highway and the Tuckaseegee River (left side from northbound, right side from southbound).

 In March 1781, you are looking at the Cherokee town of Tuckaseegee.
-It centers on a townhouse that is “round and twenty-three feet in diameter.
+One house here is “round and twenty-three feet in diameter.
 The four outer wall posts (are) set four feet apart” with another set inside for roof support.
 “A fire basin (is) located in the center… and the smoke hole above the basin (is) made of clay plaster to protect the roof.”
-It is surrounded by Cherokee log cabins, round sweat lodges of vertical logs, livestock pens, and fallow farm fields.
+Somewhere there is a larger townhouse, other circular homes or log cabins, round sweat lodges of vertical logs, livestock pens, and fallow farm fields.
 A granary holds the fall harvest.

 Look toward the church, in the distance uphill to the north.